-- 8.27 A student is eligible for admission to an alternative course (including a Faculty Framework Award) under Regulation 8.26 above provided the student has passed at least 50% of the cumulative credit total (irrespective of level) for the year of the course which the student has reached for the course from which the student has been discontinued (see Appendix 3 for details of the cumulative credit total for standard full-time and part-time delivery models)64. - 8.28 A student who has exhausted the maximum combined value of re-taken and replacement modules permitted under Regulations 6.86 and 6.87 above and is admitted with credit to an alternative course (including one leading to a framework award) is not permitted to retake any modules already failed which may be available within the CSF for the alternative course. - 8.29 A student who is neither eligible for admission, nor chooses to seek admission, to an alternative course (including a framework award) receives the highest intermediate award for which they are eligible (see Regulations 2.19 2.23).
+- 8.25 A student is eligible for admission to an alternative course (including a Faculty Framework Award) under Regulation 8.24 above provided the student has passed at least 50% of the cumulative credit total (irrespective of level) for the year of the course which the student has reached for the course from which the student has been discontinued (see Appendix 3 for details of the cumulative credit total for standard full-time and part-time delivery models). - 8.26 A student who has exhausted the maximum combined value of re-taken and replacement modules permitted under Regulations 6.100 and 6.101 above and is admitted with credit to an alternative course (including one leading to a framework award) is not permitted to retake any modules already failed which may be available within the CSF for the alternative course. - 8.27 A student who is neither eligible for admission, nor chooses to seek admission, to an alternative course (including a framework award) receives the highest intermediate award for which they are eligible (see Regulations 2.21 2.25).
 If no intermediate award is available, the student is issued with a transcript which details the academic credit that has been achieved and the student's registration with Anglia Ruskin is terminated.
 If the student wishes to seek re-admission to the course from which the student has been discontinued, the student is required to satisfy the criteria listed in Regulation 4.13 above.

-(D) Accredited Prior Learning
+(C) Accredited Prior Learning

-- 8.30 For any Anglia Ruskin award to be conferred, either as an intended or an intermediate award, a minimum of one third of the total credit volume for the award (e.g. 100 credits for an ordinary degree) must have been studied and passed as new learning whilst registered at Anglia Ruskin (including its Associate Colleges). - 8.31 Marks or grades from accredited prior learning external to Anglia Ruskin University and its Associate Colleges (i.e. credit not awarded by Anglia Ruskin University), including such learning which has resulted in the conferment of an award, do not contribute to the algorithm used to determine the classification of an Anglia Ruskin award. - 8.32 Marks or grades from accredited prior learning within Anglia Ruskin and its Associate Colleges (i.e. credit awarded by Anglia Ruskin University) are transferred to the Anglia Ruskin award on which the student is registered and contribute, where appropriate, to the algorithm used to determine the classification of the Anglia Ruskin award provided that: - the accredited prior learning is identical to the level and volume of the modules contained in the CSF against which is it mapped; - the accredited prior learning has not previously contributed to the conferment of an Anglia Ruskin award.
+- 8.28 For any Anglia Ruskin award to be conferred, either as an intended or an intermediate award, a minimum of one third of the total credit volume for the award (e.g. 100 credits for an ordinary degree) must have been studied and passed as new learning whilst registered at Anglia Ruskin (including its Associate Colleges). - 8.29 Marks or grades from accredited prior learning external to Anglia Ruskin University and its Associate Colleges (i.e. credit not awarded by Anglia Ruskin University), including such learning which has resulted in the conferment of an award, do not contribute to the algorithm used to determine the classification of an Anglia Ruskin award. - 8.30 Marks or grades from accredited prior learning within Anglia Ruskin and its Associate Colleges (i.e. credit awarded by Anglia Ruskin University) are transferred to the Anglia Ruskin award on which the student is registered and contribute, where appropriate, to the algorithm used to determine the classification of the Anglia Ruskin award provided that: - the accredited prior learning is identical to the level and volume of the modules contained in the CSF against which is it mapped; - the accredited prior learning has not previously contributed to the conferment of an Anglia Ruskin award. - 8.31 The relevant Deputy Head of School is responsible for ensuring that the appropriate Student Handbook sets out the implications for credit and grade transfer in such cases, particularly the implications for students if the accredited prior learning has contributed to the conferment of an Anglia Ruskin award.

-On the rare occasion when a discontinuation decision is made at the mid-point of the year/stage of the course, the cumulative total of credit which is used to determine the 50% threshold is amended appropriately by the Faculty Student Review Subcommittee and reported to the Awards Board
+On the rare occasion when a discontinuation decision is made at the mid-point of the year/stage of the course, the cumulative total of credit which is used to determine the 50% threshold is amended appropriately by the Awards Board